How to Set Up Your Car For Autocross

 Other Performance Parts to Consider

 The list goes on and on, but for those who are just getting into autocross, it's important to get out on the track and feel out your driving abilities and your car's capabilities.
+Once you understand what your car can and cannot handle, you'll know what type of upgrades you need so you can give yourself the best opportunity to perform better.

 Autocross is such a fun sport that will truly test your skills as a driver as well as your car's capability on the road.
 Unlike some other racing sports, autocross is not about how much horsepower and torque your car makes.
 Is it helpful?
 Yes.
 It is necessary to do well in autocross?
 Absolutely not.
+Again, I'm speaking from experience.
+Some of the best autocross cars are veryyy slow in a straight line.
+It's 100% about driver skill and your car's weight.

 The biggest factors that will affect your performance in autocross are lightweight wheels, adjustable coilovers, and sticky tires.
 That's it.
 Once you start racing and get a feel of how much you want to participate in autocross, you can start with more modifications that will affect other aspects of performance like horsepower and aerodynamics.